 - I could also see same errors for Lenovo Catalog updates as well.

 SyncUpdateCatalog: SyncUpdateCatalog : 8fe44f76-98a1-484c-a34c-b4897a26990a - No previous hash was found, catalog has not been synced previously or hash was reset.
 SyncUpdateCatalog: File 'F:\Program Files\Microsoft Configuration Manager\ISVTemp\if2ycodc.v5l\LenovoUpdatesCatalog2v2.cab' appears to be signed, retrieved certificate, checking signature… SyncUpdateCatalog: Certificate 'B9D8C79DD172D23694B91' is not yet approved, try again after approval.
 STATMSG: (SRVMSG_SMS_ISVUPDATES_SYNCAGENT_CATALOG_TRUST_FAILED).

 So important notes from these logfile snippets are given below:

-- It seems there are new catalogs from Dell and Lenovo (?) – No previous hash was found, catalog has not been synced previously or hash was reset.
+- It seems there are new catalogs from Dell and Lenovo (?) – No previous hash was found, the catalog has not been synced previously or the hash was reset.